Lumos23/Lumos23.github.io/_pages/misc.md

 ---

 ### Service
-I have been a reviewer for the ACM FAccT and NeurIPS conferences.
-I am a member of the Princeton CS graduate student committee.
+I co-run the Princeton AI Alignment and Safety Seminar ([PASS](https://evaleval.github.io/accepted_papers/EvalEval_24_He.pdf)).
+You should check out talk recordings from our amazing speakers [here](https://www.youtube.com/@PrincetonPLI)!
+At Princeton, I am also a member of the CS department's graduate student committee.

+I have been a reviewer for conferences like NeurIPS, ICLR, ICML, and ACM FAccT.